-Growing herbs in the kitchen is a great idea .The fresh bright aroma of the herbs will greet you every time you enter your kitchen.
-Not only will your kitchen smell amazing but also your food will have the wonderful aroma when you use freshly plucked herbs from your kitchen garden.
-A container, a window box, a coffee cup or a metal bucket; you can have your kitchen herbs growing in any of these.
-Here are 5 herbs that you can grow in your garden; that are easy to grow and maintain.
+Growing herbs in the kitchen is a great idea as the fresh aroma of the herbs will greet you every time you enter your kitchen.
+Not only will your kitchen smell amazing, your food will also have a wonderful aroma when you use freshly plucked herbs from your kitchen garden.
+Most people think you need a lot of space for a kitchen garden.
+But that’s not true.
+Even in a small apartment with a tiny kitchen, you can grow your own herbs.
+You can have your kitchen herbs growing in a container, a coffee cup, a glass jar, a bucket, any of these.
+So, here are 9 herbs that you can grow in your garden and are easy to maintain.

-Cilantro grows quickly, but once harvested it does not regrow.
-Extend your harvest by growing three pots at different stages.
-Growing cilantro adds a lot of healthy, fresh flavour to your kitchen.
-Excellent source of potassium, cilantro can be used in flavouring curries, salads and as a topping for vegetables.
+Cilantro grows quickly, but once harvested, it does not regrow.
+So, extend your harvest by growing three pots at different stages.
+Growing cilantro adds a fresh aroma to your kitchen and health benefits to your food.
+It is an excellent source of potassium and can be used in curries, salads, and as a garnish.

-Parsley performs well in a container.
-If you plant parsley indoors, keep the pot near a warm, sunny window.
-Plant parsley in moist, well-turned soil.
+Parsley grows well in a container.
+If you plant parsley indoors, keep the pot in a warm, sunny spot near a window and plant it in moist, well-turned soil.
 A powerful antioxidant and anti-inflammatory herb, parsley is great for digestion and detoxification.
-Parsley ties a meal’s flavors together.
-Add parsley in pesto, tabbouleh, and salad dressings; make sure to never overcook it else it will lose its flavor.
+It also ties the flavours of a meal together.
+You can add parsley in pesto, salads, and curries.
+Ensure not to overcook it though.
+Parsley loses its gorgeous flavours if overcooked.

-Basil grows well in warm environments that receive about six hours of sun each day.
-Give basil water when the soil is dry to the touch, doing your best to water the plant at its base and not all over its leaves.
-In classic Indian medicine, basil has been used to treat everything from earaches and itching to malaria, arthritis and anorexia.
-Dried or fresh, basil is great for cooking or for creating an invigorating atmosphere anywhere in your home.
+Basil grows well in warm environments that receive a good amount of sunlight.
+While watering your basil plant, make sure you are pouring the water at the base and not over the leaves.
+In many Indian medicines, basil has been used to treat several ailments, from earaches and itching, to malaria and arthritis.
+Dried or fresh, basil is great for cooking or to create an invigorating atmosphere anywhere in your home.